 Medicare Advantage (MA) plans are offered by private insurance companies and usually provide more well-rounded coverage than Original Medicare.
 Thanks to increased benefits and plan offerings, the program has grown significantly over the past decade.
-Over 22 million people had an Advantage plan in 2019, accounting for over one-third of all Medicare beneficiaries.
+Over 30 million people had an Advantage plan in 2023, accounting for over one-half of all eligible Medicare beneficiaries.
 Keep reading to learn more about Medicare Advantage plans in Wisconsin and how to compare your options.

 Also known as Medicare Part C, every Advantage plan provides – at a minimum – the same benefits you get with Original Medicare.
 This includes:

 - Medicare Part A: Inpatient services received in a hospital or skilled nursing facility (SNF) and hospice care